jmakila/SavePinned/README.md

   `npm run build`

-- The extension will be built into `web-ext-artifacts/save_pinned_tabs-X.Y.Z.zip`
+- The extension archive will be saved to `dist/save_pinned_tabs-X.Y.Z.zip`